 Polyarthritis is caused mainly due to an autoimmune disorder like rheumatoid arthritis, psoriatic arthritis, and amyloidosis and even due to infection from an alphavirus such as Ross River virus and chikungunya virus.
 Hence this condition is called alphavirus polyarthritis syndrome.

 The disease would spread to bilateral edema in lower limbs, joint swelling, and cause pain.
-The incubation period of alphavirus polyarthritis syndrome would range between 3 to 21 days based on the specific virus with either sudden or gradual fever, conjunctivitis, and headache.
+The incubation period of alphavirus polyarthritis syndrome would range from 4 to 20 days based on the specific virus with either sudden or gradual fever and headache.

 Appropriate clinical assessment is necessary which should be given and further narrowed by appropriate investigations.
 Autoantibody tests are done to aid diagnosis of rheumatological conditions which could turn misleading if not considered according to the context of clinical presentations.
 These are best to confirm a clinical suspicion than suggesters of diagnosis.